survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 I've listed most important `module` properties below.
 These assume an import like `import 'purecss';` and `ExtractTextPlugin`:

 * `resource` represents the path of the full path of the resource being imported.
 Example: `.../webpack-demo/node_modules/purecss/build/pure-min.css`.
-* `context` returns the directory in which the resource exists.
+* `context` returns the directory of the resource.
 Example: `.../webpack-demo/node_modules/purecss/build`.
-* `rawRequest` contains the unresolved request.
+* `rawRequest` contains the whole unresolved request.
 Example: `!!../../css-loader/index.js!.../pure-min.css`.
 * `userRequest` is a version of the request that has been resolved to a query.
 Example: `.../node_modules/css-loader/index.js!.../pure-min.css`.
 * `chunks` tells in which chunks the module is contained.
 Check `chunks.length` to tell how many times webpack has included it.
 This is useful for control on the chunk level.